Yes - the ISRC should stay the same for the single and album release.

-Yes - a song that is released as a single and then as an album should always maintain the same ISRC.
-This is because an ISRC uniquely identifies the recording to which it was assigned, so any changes not pertaining to the actual sound recording itself should not affect a recording's ISRC code.
-In short, the recording that is released as a single and then via an album are exactly the same - so each release does not qualify as its own unique recording, thus does not require separate ISRCs.
+A song that is released as a single and then again as part of an album should always maintain the same International Standard Recording Code (ISRC).
+This is because an ISRC uniquely identifies the recording to which it was assigned, so any changes not pertaining to the actual sound recording itself does not affect a recording's ISRC.

-Interested in learning more about ISRCs?
-Check out our article covering everything you should know about them here !
+Interested in learning more?
+Check out our article on everything you need to know about ISRCs.